 I hate dark winter mornings.
 I hated them even more as a teacher.
-Waking up at 6am meant that I never saw a sunrise thanks to the reduced daylight hours the unfortunate placement of my classroom relative to the morning sun.
+Waking up at 6am meant that I never saw a sunrise thanks to the reduced daylight hours and the unfortunate placement of my classroom relative to the morning sun.
 It’s all too easy to snooze the alarm and hope that, somehow, you’ll wake up in the spring.
-Seasonal affective disorder (SAD) hits hard during the winter months, but there are plenty of things you can do to make these long, dark months better.
+Seasonal affective disorder (SAD) hits hard during the winter months, but there are plenty of things you can do to make these long, dark months better and improve teacher wellbeing.

 Note: I’m linking products in this post so you can go away and look at them at your leisure – this is not a product endorsement or advertisement and I’m certainly not getting paid to mention these things!